corysauve/nationalrivers/README.md

 # nationalrivers
-An R package containing river and streams data from the US EPA National Rivers and Streams Assessment (NWCA)
+An R package containing river and stream data from the US EPA National Rivers and Streams Assessment (NWCA)